 By December 2025 1 Enhance and modernize the existing Juvenile Hall Campus Corrections Campus and employ best practices to meet the anticipated future needs of the population.
-Current Status: IN PROGRESS % Completed Surveying of facility campus was completed in October 60% 2023.
-Owner The current YTC has beds to house 68 youths.
-There is one Probation unit with 8-bed transitional housing and five units with 12-bed housing.
-(V.5.1-4) OCPW has engaged an A&E firm and completed the preliminary space and programming assessments.
+Current Status: IN PROGRESS % Completed Surveying of facility campus was completed in Oct.
+2023.
+65% The current YTC has beds to house 68 youths.
+There is one Owner unit with 8-bed transitional housing and five units with 12- Probation bed housing.
+(V.5.1-4) OCPW has engaged an A&amp;E firm and completed the preliminary space and programming assessments.
 The project to enhance JH was approved by the Board of Supervisors in December 2023 -builder is Balfour Beatty and the construction Management Company is Vanir.
-YTC build and JH construction project (long-term housing) unit) YTC workshops are ongoing, modifications to initial drawings of the long-term housing unit on the JH side, to incorporate larger day area space and to bring in more natural light.
+YTC build and JH construction project (long-term housing YTC and laborated and life and laborated and labora unit) YTC workshops are ongoing, modifications to initial drawings of the long-term housing unit on the JH side, to incorporate larger day area space and to bring in more natural light.
 Change in build, the first phase will include the YTC build which was approved by the Board in August 2024.
 Phase 2 of the build will include the Independent Living Program/Apartments and long-term housing unit at JH.
 Phase 2 JH Master Plan - Completing walk throughs at JH with Lionakis and OCPW, starting beginning stages of looking at potential upgrades.
+Phase 2 Criteria package is being finalized.
+Plan is to move forward with wrapping up the Master Plan document.